PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 Flash Mob refers to any online-coordinated event in which an ad-hoc group of participants meet up at a central location for various purposes.
 While certain flash mobs may convey a political or commercial message, they are usually organized for the spontaneous amusement of the participants and bewilderment of bystanders.

 The concept of improvising a public assembly was first denoted as a “smart mob” in author Howard Rheingold’s book Smart Mobs: The Next Social Revolution published in 2002.
-The term “flash mob” was coined a year later by Harper’s Magazine senior editor Bill Wasik, who organized the first flash mob event at Macy’s department store in New York City on June 3rd, 2003, following a failed attempt earlier in May.
+The term “flash mob” was coined a year later on June 16th, 2003 by New York City-based experience designer Sean Savage in a blog post reporting on “inexplicable mobs” in New York City organized via email by Bill Wasik, who was a senior editor at Harper’s Magazine at the time.

 Love Rug Project